nidrissi/web/content/class/1920-homotopie/index.en.md

 <div class="alert alert-info" role="alert">More information to come.</div>

-Lectures are given by Najib Idrissi.
-They will being in January 2020 and end in February 2020.
+Lectures will being in January 2020 and end in February 2020.

 ## Bibliography